kemnitzs/katacoda-scenarios/consumer/step1.md

-We have a very simple C++ project computing an MD5 checksum from a string.
-We want to use the `Poco` library.
+We have a very simple C++ project computing an MD5 checksum from a string using the `Poco` library.
 Let's have a look to the project files, you can click at any command to execute it:

 `show main.cpp`{{execute}}